-This Tibetan Buddhist view is preceded in historical and cultural spacetime by the Hindu "Akashic Record" (manakasha) which is the physical and quasi-physical aetheric cosmos vacuum matrix, analogous to all-embracing Pythagorean kosmos that subsumes the physical, material and mental objective spacetime cosmos with its many universes in a prior ontological and epistemological unity.
-These then are the "two voices" or "two truths"-relative and ultimate-that constitute the one truth, the "one taste" that is the interdependent objective/subjective nondual unbounded whole of matter, mind and spirit.
+This Vajrayana Tibetan Buddhist view is preceded in historical and cultural spacetime by the Hindu "Akashic Record" (manakasha) which is the physical and quasi-physical aetheric cosmos vacuum matrix, analogous to all-embracing Pythagorean kosmos that subsumes the physical, material and mental objective spacetime cosmos with its many universes in a prior ontological and epistemological unity.
+These then are the "two voices" or "two truths" relative and ultimate-that constitute the one truth, the "one taste" that is the interdependent objective/subjective nondual unbounded whole of matter, mind and spirit.

-Lest we interpret this view as merely the new, urgent ontic dualism of recent Philosophy of Mind-Chalmers, Strawson, Nagel, Jackson-let us recall that the epistemic dualism of these two truths is ultimately subsumed in the ontic nondual one truth that is invariant across all cognitive reference frames.

-We have seen that this here now present "one truth"-reality-being itself-that embraces the ontic duality of the two truths is our human ultimate soteriological concern.
+Lest we interpret this view as merely the new, urgent ontic dualism of recent Philosophy of Mind-Chalmers, Strawson, Nagel, Jackson-let us recall that the epistemic dualism of these two truths is ultimately subsumed in the ontic nondual one truth that is invariant across all cognitive reference frames, objective, subjective, and trans-conceptual ultimately subjective nondual.
+We have seen that this here now present "one truth" - reality-being itself - that embraces the ontic duality of the Two Truths is our human ultimate soteriological (liberation) concern.
 We cannot become that.
 We can only be that.
 To be that, or not to be that?
 That is the question.

-For the "consciousness causes collapse" interpretations of the quantum theory (QFT/QED), at the collapse of the quantum wave function during a measurement (or a perception)-the vexing "quantum measurement problem"-quantum uncertainty dissolves, along with the indeterminate wave nature of light.
-Now the acausal subjective superposition of the nondual being state that is both A and not-A (the Law of Connection), both being and nonbeing, both one and zero, collapses into the determinate particle nature of light that is the apparent causal objective duality of either A or not-A (the Law of Excluded Middle), of either being or non-being.
-The European Logical Intuitionists notwithstanding, Western logic has largely ignored this unifying Eastern Law of Connection (Boaz 2012, "Post-Quantum Logic: East Meets West," p.
+For the "consciousness causes collapse" interpretations of the quantum theory (QFT/QED), at the collapse of Schrödinger's quantum wave function Ψ during a measurement (or a consciousness perception)-the vexing "quantum measurement problem"-quantum uncertainty dissolves, along with the indeterminate wave nature of light.
+Now the acausal subjective superposition of the nondual being state that is both A and not-A (the Law of Connection), both being and non-being, both one and zero, collapses into the determinate particle nature of light that is the apparent causal objective duality of either A or not-A (the Law of Excluded Middle), of either being or non-being.
+The European Logical Intuitionists and para-consistent Eastern deductive logical systems (e.g. Indian Nayala) notwithstanding, Western logic has largely ignored this unifying Eastern Law of Connection (Boaz 2012, "Post-Quantum Logic: East Meets West," p.
 72).